giannisalinetti/rhacs-log4shell-mitigation/README.md

 **IMPORTANT**: The policy only affects new deployments and builds.
 Pre-existing deployments are not eradicated by default and should be mitigated by upgrading the underlying image or applying a proper mitigation like disabling Jndi lookup.

+### Bypassing the admission controller
+For emergency deployments, it is possible to bypass the admission controller by adding the `admission.stackrox.io/break-glass` annotation to the deployment YAML.
+It is recommended to use this features with caution.
+For more informations about the break-glass feature check out the following [article](https://access.redhat.com/articles/5897721) from Red Hat knowledge base.